MrJimm/MemoAIzer/README.md

 3. On your Google Drive in your text/processed/ folder create "base" folder (see folders hierarchy in step 0.4)
 4. Launch the flow

+### 2.2 Managing text processing prompts
+You can find prompts for text processing inside OpenAI blocks (i.e. "Get keywords").
+It is plain text, and I suggest to read it to understand how exactly it asks ChatGPT to process your text memos.
+You can change this prompts and add new branches with custom processing prompts.
+Though I plan to introduce a more convenient way to add custom text processing flows in further updates.

 ## How to upload to Drive
 ### Manually
 It is what it is:) Just place voice memo file it in the specific (i.e. "general") folder.